waterskier2007/BEMSimpleLineGraph/README.md

      2 - Change the class type of the UIView to `BEMSimpleLineGraphView`
      3 - Link the view to your code using an `IBOutlet`.
 You can set the property to `weak` and `nonatomic`.
      4 - Select the `BEMSimpleLineGraphView` in your interface.
 Connect the **dataSource** property and then the **delegate** property to your ViewController.
+     5 - Select the `BEMSimpleLineGraphView` and open the Attributes Inspector.
+Most of the line graph's customizable properties can easily be set from the Attributes Inspector.
+The Sample App demonstrates this capability.

      **Code Initialization**
      Just add the following code to your implementation (usually the `viewDidLoad` method).